-Discussion and application of micro and nanofabrication techniques as applied to microelectro-mechanical systems (MEMS) and nanoelectro-mechanical systems (NEMS), such as photolithography, subtractive and additive techniques, surface and bulk micromachining, soft lithography and non-conventional fabrication techniques.
-Hands-on laboratory experience on mask design, photolithography, surface micromachining and soft lithography.
+application of micro and Discussion and nanofabrication techniques as applied to microelectro-mechanical systems (MEMS) and nanoelectro-mechanical systems (NEMS), such as photolithography, subtractive and additive techniques, surface and bulk micromachining, soft lithography and non-conventional fabrication techniques.
+Hands-on laboratory experience on mask photolithography, design, surface micromachining and soft lithography.